Code-Institute-Submissions/MattheusKasa-Workify_JulyResub/README.md

 ## Features

--Fixed navigation bar includes links to the different sections of the website, making it easy to navigate.
+- Fixed navigation bar includes links to the different sections of the website, making it easy to navigate.
--Clicking the logo takes you to the top of the page.
+- Clicking the logo takes you to the top of the page.

 ## Header
 - Introduction to the website, quick and easy way to see what were about.

 ## About us Section
+- A quick introduction about what the website can offer the user.

+## Workout Section
+- Info regarding our workouts

+## Diets Section
--
+- Info regarding our diets

+## Signup Section
+- Info regarding what you get if you signup.
+- A signup form consistin of email, password, repeat password and a sign up button.

+## Footer
+- Includes links to social media platforms
+- All links open in new tabs